Iranian singer flogged 74 times after singing about hijab removal, lawyer says

 The punishment was “fully and completely implemented,” his attorney, Zahra Minoui, said in a post on X. Yarrahi, 42, was arrested in August 2023 and sentenced by the Tehran Revolutionary Court to two years and eight months in prison, as well as 74 floggings.
 He eventually served one year of his sentence and was fined, alongside the lashing.

-Yarrahi had been accused of “releasing an illegal song that is against the morals and customs of Islamic society,” the state news agency IRNA said in 2023.
+Yarrahi was accused of “releasing an illegal song that is against the morals and customs of Islamic society,” the state news agency IRNA said in 2023.

 Flogging is a form of beating that involves a whip or rod and is commonly administered to the person’s back.